Dobiasd/EditGym/README.md

 newsletter abbo (keep me informed), email an mich bei zweierpotenz https for sending?
 FB-page einrichten, like button oben als link dahin
-Highscore: Histogram mit vertical line wo man steht best of today anzeigen questions/16427636/check-if-localstorage-is-available highscrore string: use xor encoding in elm, then port to js, then to server, then xor reverse. have everything twice in string an check this redundancy for equality.

 when done, post here:
 http://acrobolix.com/keyboarding-changed-my-life/ "Hi, I made a website for practicing to rearrange text with keyboard shortcuts. www.editgym.com"